A slight uptick in sales and inventory, but Victoria real estate market still requires…

 Less pressure on buyers in August in the Victoria real estate market

-A total of 831 properties sold in the Victoria Real Estate Board region this August, 15.1 per cent fewer than the 979 properties sold in August 2020 and 0.5 per cent fewer than the previous month of July.
-Condominium sales were up 31.7 per cent from August 2020 with 345 units sold.
-21.5 per cent more condominiums sold in August 2021 than in the previous month of July.
-Sales of single family homes were down 29.9 per cent from August 2020 with 357 sold.
-9.8 per cent fewer single family homes sold in August 2021 than in the previous month of July.
+A total of 478 properties sold in the Victoria Real Estate Board region this August, 42.5 per cent fewer than the 831 properties sold in August 2021 and a 6.3 per cent decrease from July 2022.
+Sales of condominiums were down 57.1 per cent from August 2021 with 148 units sold.
+Sales of single family homes decreased 30.3 per cent from August 2021 with 249 sold.

-There were 1,120 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of August 2021, 56.7 per cent fewer properties than the 2,584 available at the end of August 2020 and 11.8 per cent fewer than the 1,270 active listings for sale at the end of July 2021.
+There were 2,137 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of August 2022, a decrease of 1.2 per cent compared to the previous month of July but a 90.8 per cent increase from the 1,120 active listings for sale at the end of August 2021.